Globalization for geometric partial comodules: Introduction

 Our approach relies on the notion of geometric partial comodule recently introduced in \cite{JoostJiawey}.
 Unlike partial actions as described above, which exist only for (topological) groups and Hopf algebras, geometric partial comodules can be defined over any coalgebra in a monoidal category.
 Hence, their field of applications is much wider and, at the same time, it encompasses classical partial actions, which can be recovered by considering a group as a coalgebra in the opposite of the category of sets.
 Moreover, geometric partial comodules allow us to describe phenomena that are out of the reach of the theory of partial (co)actions in the Hopf algebra framework.
 For instance, recall that the coordinate algebras of algebraic groups provide classical examples of Hopf algebras, which in turn are the backbone of the algebraic approach to the representation theory of those, in the sense that regular actions of algebraic groups on affine varieties correspond to coactions of the coordinate Hopf algebras on the corresponding coordinate rings.
 Despite this, it has been shown in \cite{Dual} that a partial coaction in the sense of \cite{Caenepeel-Janssen} of the coordinate Hopf algebra $\cO(G)$ of an algebraic group $G$ on the coordinate ring $\cO(X)$ of an affine space $X$ is always global, unless $X$ is a disjoint union of non-empty subspaces.

 The notion of {\em geometric partial comodules} was proposed in \cite{JoostJiawey} as an alternative to partial (co)actions of Hopf algebras, in order to describe genuine (\eg irreducible) partial actions of algebraic groups from a Hopf-algebraic point of view.
+In view of this purpose, the prefix \emph{geometric} was added, in order to distinguish the latter ones from the \emph{algebraic} ones as in \cite{Caenepeel-Janssen}.
 At the same time, however, it turned out that geometric partial comodules allow to approach in a unified way partial actions of groups on sets, partial coactions of Hopf algebras on algebras and partial (co)actions of Hopf algebras on vector spaces (i.e.\ partial (co)representations of Hopf algebras) as well.
 As a consequence, the question of studying the existence (and uniqueness) of globalization for geometric partial comodules naturally arises as a unifying way to address the issue.
 The present paper is devoted to deal with this question.

 After recalling the main features of the theory of geometric partial comodules over coalgebras in \S\ref{ssec:genparcom}, in \S\ref{ssec:globcov} we recall the procedure to construct a geometric partial comodule from a global comodule $Y$ together with an epimorphism $p:Y\to X$ in the underlying category.
 The resulting geometric partial comodule $X$ is said to be induced by the pair $(Y,p)$.
 Moreover, by defining a suitable category of `covers', which are triples $(Y,X,p)$ as above, we show that this construction becomes functorial.